xjunko/project-diva/README.md

 # State of the Project
 [[> Refer to the TODO](TODO.md)]

+# Disclaimer [Windows only]
+The BinaryReader in Windows, for whatever reason, works much worse than it is on *nix.
+Not sure why that is. <br>
+Linux will be the main target of this project.

 # Acknowledgement
 - [MikuMikuLibrary](https://github.com/blueskythlikesclouds/MikuMikuLibrary) is what this project are mostly based on.
 - [farc-rust](https://github.com/diva-rust-modding/farc), somewhat barebone version of the farc, but enough to give me clues on how the archive file works.